 To the north, the Farm is bound by Old Connecticut Path between Forest Hill Road and Rice Road.
 To the east, the property is bound by Rice Road from the intersection of Old Connecticut Path to the beginning of the Mainstone Condominiums property.

 The southern border abuts the Hamlen Woods Conservation Area and other protected land surrounding the Mainstone Condominiums.
 To the west, the property is bordered by private homes along Forest Hill Road, Deer Run, Bridle Path, and Shaw Drive.

-How will Mainstone Farm be permanently protected?
+How is Mainstone Farm be permanently protected?

-A common and effective way to protect privately owned land is through a Conservation Restriction (CR), which is a permanent restriction recorded at the Registry of Deeds.
+A common and effective way to protect privately owned land is through a conservation restriction (CR), which is a permanent restriction recorded at the Registry of Deeds.
 It stays with the property even if ownership of the property changes hands.
 A CR effectively extinguishes development rights associated with the property forever.
 The CR allows specific uses (such as farming and forestry) to continue into the future.

 A landowner voluntarily conveys a CR to a town or land conservation organization while retaining ownership of the property.
-The Town of Wayland and SVT will purchase the CR on Mainstone Farm, and the Town and SVT will be responsible for monitoring the property annually to ensure that the conservation values detailed in the CR are protected in perpetuity.
+The Town of Wayland and SVT purchased the CR on Mainstone Farm, and the Town and SVT will be responsible for monitoring the property annually to ensure that the conservation values detailed in the CR are protected in perpetuity.

 Mainstone Farm is currently enrolled in the Chapter 61A property tax program, which provides a lower assessment for agricultural and forest land.
 Because the property will continue to be privately owned, the landowners will continue to pay taxes, and since the land will be kept in farming or forestry, it will continue to be taxed based on the Chapter 61A assessed value.

-Will the property be open to the public?
+Is the property open to the public?

-Who will be responsible for maintaining the property?
+Who is responsible for maintaining the property?